 The downstairs bar features traditional alcoholic drinks as well as mocktails and cocktails made with kombucha, making it an unusual and fun place to grab a drink alongside your eats.

-3. Get a Perfect Burger Without the Meat at The Trashy Vegan
+3. The Trashy Vegan

 This simple “burger joint” atmosphere is a perfect spot for vegans who want to get their fix of a little “fast food” that is still entirely plant-based.
 Their Cheeseburger features an Impossible patty with all the fixins, including vegan cheddar cheese.